Einhorn stock picks at conference fail to wow

 Only a year ago at this conference Einhorn made a long and thoughtful case that Microsoft should replace Chief Executive Steve Ballmer.
 This year, he touched on nearly everything.

 On Wednesday, the Greenlight Capital founder offered a negative view of North Carolina-based company Martin Marietta Materials, calling its chief executive a “megalomaniac.”
-But he was positive about Cairn Energy (CNE.L), an oil and gas producer based in Scotland.
+But he was positive about Cairn Energy, an oil and gas producer based in Scotland.

 Einhorn extolled Apple, a long-time holding, as a misunderstood technology maker.
 “I have a hard time seeing how anyone ranks Apple as below average,” he said on stage at New York’s Avery Fisher Hall.

-On Internet retailer Amazon (AMZN.O), Einhorn questioned why the company’s profits have not increased in line with revenue.
+On Internet retailer Amazon, Einhorn questioned why the company’s profits have not increased in line with revenue.
 Pointing to Amazon’s high price-to-earnings ratio, he said the company’s future was “a riddle.”

 Some attendees at the conference were puzzled about what he was really saying.